purnamaanaking/battery-logs/README.md

 expo start
 ```

-- Press `a` to open on Android Device
+- Press `a` to open on Android Device or scan the QR code from Expo Go App